90 TERMS

 Lead-in main

-An extension of the water network from existing infrastructure to a new development or area.
-Typically required when existing mains can’t meet new demand.
-Routes can run through greenfield, farmland, or private property — the route drives much of the cost.
+An extension of the water or sewer network from existing infrastructure to a new development or area.
+Typically required when the existing network can’t reach or can’t meet new demand.
+Routes can run through greenfield, farmland, or private property — the route, length, depth, and what’s in the way drive much of the cost.
+See in context: Water Estimating →

 Reticulation